edpess/flex-bison-compiler/README.md

 # flex-bison-compiler

-This program is a matrix product generator compiler
+**This program is a matrix product generator compiler**

-Dependencies:
+*Dependencies:*
-Need to install graphviz, flex, bison and support to shell script
+Need to install graphviz, flex, bison and support to shell script (or enter the commands contained in the build.sh file)

-Procedure:
+*Procedure:*
 Enter the command sh build.sh